deeky007/py-projects/README.md

 anyone can use this as there want
 THANKS

-Dev shakya && Nirdesh yagi
+Dev shakya && Nirdesh Tyagi